LAW 7115 - Insolvency Law

 General Course Information

-Course Code LAW 7115 Course Insolvency Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Course Description The course will cover insolvency of corporations and individuals, and will include:
+Course Code LAW 7115 Course Insolvency Law Coordinating Unit Adelaide Law School Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites Students without a Bachelor of Laws must have completed LAW 7177 Course Description The course will cover insolvency of corporations and individuals, and will include:

 (1) An introduction to the theory, policy and history of insolvency law, and to its fundamental principles; (2) An introduction to the main forms of insolvency procedure for individuals (bankruptcy and its alternatives) and corporations (liquidation, voluntary administration, and receivership); (3) Issues in relation to personal insolvency including consumer bankruptcy, the property of the bankrupt 'estate', and the rights of bankrupts and restrictions upon them; (4) The role and duties of directors; (5) The regulation and reform of insolvency law and the profession, and 'globalisation' of insolvency law and practice through involvement of international bodies; (6) An introduction to cross-border insolvency.

 By the end of the course students should have a grounding in the basic principles and rules of Australian insolvency law, an understanding of, and ability to evaluate, the key theoretical and policy issues affecting insolvency law and its reform, an appreciation of contemporary international developments, and an ability to research and analyse problems on Australian insolvency law.

 Course Coordinator: Professor Christopher SymesProfessor (Dr) Christopher Symes

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 1. To further the student’s knowledge and understanding of personal and corporate insolvency law, practice and regulation